Red Cross expects decline in blood and platelet donations

-Los Angeles, CA. (December 16, 2013) —The Red Cross typically sees a decline in donations during the winter holiday season.
-Individuals can help the Red Cross and hospital patients this month while discovering the true meaning of the season by giving a generous gift of a blood or platelet donation.
-Each donation made can help save up to three lives.
+ST. PAUL, Minn. —The American Red Cross typically sees a decline in donations during the winter holiday season.
+Individuals can help the Red Cross and hospital patients this month, while discovering the true meaning of the season, by giving a generous gift of a blood or platelet donation.
+Each donation can help save up to three lives.

-“Hospital patients don’t get a holiday from needing blood and platelets” said Dr. Joy Fridey, Medical Director for the American Red Cross Blood Services Southern California Region.
-"The closer we get to the major holiday week, the more we see donations decline.
+“Hospital patients don’t get a holiday from needing blood and platelets,” said Geoff Kaufmann CEO, North Central Blood Services Region.
+“The closer we get to the major holiday week, the more we see donations decline.
 People are busy with gift shopping, holiday parties and there is an overall sense of distraction.
 We need donors to come in and give before they get too busy with other things.”

 Blood donors are encouraged to invite a loved one to follow in their footsteps and donate blood this holiday season.
 Visit http://rcblood.org/HolidayPostcard to upload a picture of your Red Cross blood donation and send a postcard to a loved one.